gladladvlad/spoutube/README.md

 It's important to make sure you run this command immediately after you run 'activate' if you don't want these libraries installed system-wide.

 ### Usage/examples:
-Download all playlists (read from `./spotify-playlists`) that contain the word 'banger' somewhere in the name into path `./tmp`:
+Download all playlists (read from `"./my-songs.json"`) that contain the word 'banger' somewhere in the name into path `"./path/to/dir"`:
-`python3 ./dl-playlist.py -i './spotify-playlists.json' -o './tmp' -n '.?bangers.?' --regex --command download`
+`python3 ./dl-playlist.py -i './my-songs.json' -o './path/to/dir' -n '.?bangers.?' --regex --command download`

 Arguments explained:

-`-i`: path to the playlists JSON
+`-i`: path to the playlists JSON.
+If omitted, will use default value `"./spotify-playlists.json"`.
-`-o`: path to the "output" directory
+`-o`: path to the "output" directory.
-`-n`: name of the playlist you want the script to "affect"
+`-n`: name of the playlist you want the script to "affect.
-`--regex`: interpret the name (from `-n` arg) as a regular expression
+`--regex`: interpret the name (from `-n` arg) as a regular expression.
 `--command`: self-explanatory: download the playlist.
 This arg only supports `download` and `search` but might be updated in the future.
 Maybe.